-ANG (2017) states "emissions from aircraft above 1,000 ft are unlikely to have a significant impact on local air quality".
+ANG (2017) states "emissions from aircraft above 1,000ft are unlikely to have a significant impact on local air quality".
 Changes would occur at or above 7,000ft, thus in accordance with ANG (2017) there would be no change in local air quality impacts.

-As either an independent or shared facility, an optimised version of today which may reposition the current hold to better align with the traffic flows.
+As either an independent or shared facility, this design option is an optimised version of today which may reposition the current contingency hold to better align with the traffic flows.
 However, this location only partially aligns with airport traffic flows.
 Overall, it could maintain GHG emissions compared with the baseline.

 Capacity: If this is an independent facility, as traffic levels increase, this capacity improvement could reduce the frequency of delays/holding compared with the baseline.
-This location aligns with network traffic flows.
-Overall, this option could enable airport capacity and maintain network capacity compared with the baseline.
-Other non-airspace constraints may hinder overall capacity gains at Bournemouth.

-If a shared facility, there would be no change to airport capacity compared with the baseline.
+If a shared facility, it could maintain airport capacity compared with the baseline.
+Other non-airspace constraints may hinder overall capacity and economic gains at Southampton.
+This location does not align with network traffic flows so could worsen network capacity compared with the baseline.
 Resilience: If an independent facility, disruption recovery could be improved, if a shared facility this option could maintain disruption recovery resulting from unplanned runway closure.
-As either an independent or shared facility, this option would also maintain a similar number of holding levels, therefore it could maintain delay absorption compared with the baseline.
+As either an independent or shared facility, this option could maintain a similar number of holding levels, therefore it could maintain delay absorption compared with the baseline.

-As either an independent or shared facility, a holding facility to the east may require additional CAS, the extent is not yet known.
+As either an independent or shared facility, a holding facility to the southeast may require additional CAS, the extent is not yet known.
 As a result, the access impact on GA traffic may be worse compared with the baseline.